WisdomAnalyst/FMCG---Ads-Spending-Vs-Sales-/README.md

-# # Python-Project-on-Correlation/Statistical Analysis on Ads Spending vs Sales
+# Python-Project-on-Correlation/Statistical Analysis On FMCG Ads Spending vs Sales
 # Estimating relationship between Ads-Spending and Sales.
 what type of Ads ( TV, Radio and Newspaper)contribute Positively to sales of the given FMCG products.. can Sales be predicted with the insights generated from Ads spending?